|Shopping cart is empty.|

 'Blue Wonder' Not my raising, but possibly the nearest to blue Sweet Pea cultivar.
-Early flowering, can be sown year round, from March for Winter flowers, June to October for Summer flowers, or November for Autumn flowers.
+Spring flowering.
 Approximately 25 seed per packet.

 It took over a quarter of a century to produce the first named reverse bicolour cultivar, where the wing petals are darker than the standard petal.
 'Erewhon', which has the greatest contrast of colour, is on the blue side of the colour spectrum.
 'Maloy' was the first reverse bicolour on the red side of the spectrum.
 'Candyfloss' has a paler standard and as the name suggests, is evocative of that confection.
 Summer flowering, with long stems which bear five or more flowers.
 Approx. 25 seeds per packet.